Juhaziel/New-Solar-Language/documentation/lang_info.md

 ### ARRAYS ###
 Arrays are represented by a prefixed `[n]` where `n` is the amount of times to allocate space for the underlying type.
 These arrays can be casted to and from pointers to the same underlying type.

 `n` must be left unspecified if the variable is initialized to a string or other list of expressions.
+In this case, the size will automatically be detected unless the type of the declaration is an alias.

 ### STRUCTURES AND BITFIELDS ###
 Structures and bitfields are complex types that contain multiple members accessible via the dot operator.